Stuzanna/kafka-data-generator/README.md

 A simple app for producing pizza orders into a Kafka topic.
 It is optimised for the docker-compose from this repo, including a local Kafka and a UI to see into Kafka.

+# Get Started

+Run `docker compose up -d` and navigate to [localhost:8080](http://localhost:8080) to see the Kafka topic with pizza order data using the Conduktor UI.

 # Changing configuration of the app